 You can save a life today by donating:

-Please share our message with friends and family, and keep Haiti in your hearts as the country rebuilds from another devastating disaster.
+Please share our message with friends and family, and keep Haiti in your hearts as the country experiences this humanitarian crisis.